 For Zelikow, public finance should be spent on project development, so that more bankable assets become available in emerging markets for private-sector players to invest in.

-“We need to move beyond the idea that only way to achieve appropriate levels of climate adaptation or mitigation is by transferring money from the governments of rich countries to governments in poorer countries,” he explains.
-“The private sector also has a critical role to play.”
+“We need to move beyond the idea that only way to achieve appropriate levels of climate adaptation or mitigation is by transferring money from the rich public sector to the poorer public sector,” he explains.

 The JPMorgan Development Finance Institution was set up in January 2020 with twin goals of scaling up the bank’s involvement in sustainable finance and becoming more commercially effective.
 It started with a memorandum of understanding with the International Finance Corporation to apply its methodologies together with feedback from other multilateral development banks to assess the likely impact of some of its emerging market-focused products and services.